ElenaPodv/garno-card/README.md

 # Garno Card

-The Garno Card project is a single-page website featuring a login card.
-It provides a clean and user-friendly interface for users to sign in.
-The project incorporates HTML and CSS technologies, along with various design elements such as a logo, form inputs, checkboxes, and buttons.
+The Garno Card project is a single-page website featuring a login card, designed to provide a clean and user-friendly interface for users to sign in.
+This project incorporates HTML and CSS technologies, along with various design elements such as a logo, form inputs, checkboxes, and buttons.

 ## Table of Contents
 - [Introduction](#introduction)